 The question that always comes to mind is shaken or stirred.....

 The other question is gin versus vodka and it is honestly up to you!
 One thing about making a Classic Martini is you really get to decide which flavor works best for you and your tastes.
 You can ask 10 people how they like their martini's and I bet you would get almost 10 different answers.
 If you ask my wife she will tell you she wants a Lemon Drop Martini and to skip the classic recipe for one with fruit or other flavors.
 LOL!

-When you pick up the ingredients for the Classic Martini don’t scrimp on the alcohol, vermouth or bitters.
+When you pick up the ingredients for the Classic Martini don't scrimp on the alcohol, vermouth, or bitters.
 This is a cocktail that really showcases the ingredients used to make it.
-If you use a cheap vodka or gin you will most likely be able to taste the difference and may not get to enjoy this cocktail for how great it can be!
+If you use cheap vodka or gin you will most likely be able to taste the difference and may not get to enjoy this cocktail for how great it can be!